manishsongirkar/gk-blocks/README.md

 ## How to use:

-Activate the `GK Blocks` plugin, than go to your Block Editor (Gutenberg), than add Block and Select block from below list,
+Activate the `News Blocks` plugin, than go to your Block Editor (Gutenberg), than add Block and Select block from below list,

 1. Top News
 2. News Block
 3. Section Block
+4. Latest Posts

 ## Contributor
 * **[Manish Songirkar](https://github.com/manishsongirkar)**